(717) 762-4413 12721 Buchanan Trail East, Waynesboro, PA 17268

 The refuse haulers in Franklin County provide recycling as part of their regular service to you.
 If you have curbside pick-up, you are paying for recycling whether you use it or not.
 So why not use it?

-Every two weeks, put your cans, glass, plastic bottles (#1 and #2) and newspaper out at the curb.
-Your hauler can provide a schedule of recycling pick-up dates if needed.
+Every two weeks, put your Recyclables out at the curb.
+Your hauler can provide a schedule of recycling pick-up dates and a list of recyclables that they take, if needed.

 Your haulers will provide a separate container for cardboard In addition, office- paper, lunch room cans, glass bottles, plastic bottles and newspaper should be recycled.